primus/primus/README.md

 Primus server options.
 This is important because some properties of the client are set using the server configuration.
 For example if you change the `pathname`, the client should be regenerated to reflect that change and work correctly.
-We advice you to regenerate the library every time you redeploy so you always have a client compatible with your back-end.
+We advise you to regenerate the library every time you redeploy so you always have a client compatible with your back-end.
 To save the file you can use: